corda/corda-docs-portal/content/en/platform/corda/1.7/cenm/user-admin.md

 2. Click **Add Role**.

-3. Fill in the **New Role Form**:
+3. In the **New Role Form**, specify the following details:
-    a.
-Enter a role name (required).
+    - Role name (required)
-    b.
-Add a description (optional).
+    - Description (optional)
-    c.
-Assign permissions: Select a permission from the list, then choose whether you want to *allow* that permission for users with the role or *deny* that permission for all users with the role.
+    - Assign permissions: Select a permission from the list, then choose whether you want to *allow* that permission for users with the role or *deny* that permission for all users with the role.
-    d.
-Assign the role to one or more users.
+    - Assign the role to one or more users.
 Select the role from the **Assignment** dropdown, then choose the scope of the role from the **Effect** dropdown.
-    e.
-Assign the role to one or more groups, if required.
+    - Assign the role to one or more groups, if required.
 Select the role from the **Assignment** dropdown, then choose the scope of the role from the **Effect** dropdown.

 8. Click **Create Role**.

 You have added a new role.
 All users and groups assigned this role are granted its permissions with immediate effect.

-## Manage a role
+## Managing roles

 You can assign a role to additional users and groups, remove roles from users and groups, add and remove permissions in a role, and delete roles at any time.